 Slot in the Distributor Driveshaft

 - Rotate the rotor so that the tabs at the base of the distributor shaft line up correctly with the slot in the distributor drive and push the distributor firmly into place.
+The tab and it's matching slot are offset so the distributor shaft can not be placed 180 degrees out in rotation.

 Note: It may be necessary to turn the rotor slightly to mesh the slot in the distributor shaft with the tab at the base of the distributor shaft.